ericschoettle/Refactor_rails/README.md

 # Goals:

 AJAX:
 * Add products to cart with AJAX.
 Item goes to cart, number of items increases by one.
+DONE
 * Product details with AJAX.
   * Add a description field to product
   * Seed a description